 5. Work with the right people

 Another key ingredient to survival is finding the right clients to work with.
-This means finding people who are easy to work with, who pay on time and who appreciate your expertise.
-Those dream clients do exist, it just might be a while before you discover them.
+It means finding people who are easy to work with, who pay on time and who appreciate your expertise.
+Those dream clients do exist; it just might be a while before you discover them.

 6. Manage your time more effectively

 Time is money, as they say.
-Your time is charged to clients and so in order to survive, you have to make sure your time is spent wisely.
+Your time is charged to clients, and so to survive, you have to make sure your time is spent wisely.
 That means having an honest look at a typical working day to see if there's anything you could be doing to manage your time more efficiently.

-Top Tip: One of the most common time wasters is bad clients.
+Top Tip: One of the most common time wasters is terrible clients.
 Get rid of anyone who is draining your time and energy for little profit.
-Make room in the day to win higher value clients who appreciate your work.
+Make room in the day to win higher-value clients who appreciate your work.
 Seriously, stop slogging your guts out for people who don't pay enough and chase higher paying customers instead.
-How you do this is by improving your website and portfolio and putting yourself across as a high quality product or service provider.
+How you do this is by improving your website and portfolio and putting yourself across as a high-quality product or service provider.